Up to 60% off sofas & mattresses — limited‑time deals.

 • Households that want a sectional for everyday TV, conversation, and casual lounging.

-• People who like a firmer sit with a traditional look.
+• People who like a firmer sit and a traditional look.

 Where it falls short: